ncatlab/nlab-content/pages/8/7/1/7/17178/content.md

 +-- {: .num_defn #SmashProductByDoublingDegrees}
 ###### Definition

-For $X,Y$ two sequential spectra, def. \ref{Spectra}, their smash product $X \wedge Y$ is the sequential spectrum which in even degrees is given by the [[smash product]] fo the pointed component spaces of half that degree
+For $X,Y$ two sequential spectra, def. \ref{SequentialSpectra}, their smash product $X \wedge Y$ is the sequential spectrum which in even degrees is given by the [[smash product]] fo the pointed component spaces of half that degree

 $$
   (X\wedge Y)_{2n} \coloneqq X_n \wedge Y_n